Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: EXPERIMENTS

 \subsection{Datasets}

 First, three raw k-space datasets were used with retrospective SMS acceleration to evaluate our method:

-\begin{enumerate} \item The public fastMRI brain dataset\cite{zbontar2018fastmri}.
+\begin{enumerate} \item The public fastMRI brain dataset\citep{zbontar2018fastmri}.
 In brief, this dataset includes brain anatomical imaging data acquired on 1.5T and 3T magnets.
-The official training set was used to train our model (see "Method Comparison and Implementation Details" for details).
+The official training set was used to train our model (see section \ref{Implementation} for details).
 In the training set, the majority were T2-weighted scans (2678 volumes), with the rest being T1-weighted (1447 volumes) and fluid attenuated inversion recovery (FLAIR) scans (344 volumes).
 We randomly selected 16 scans of T2-weighted contrast from the official validation set for method evaluation.
-Note that for data de-identification, this dataset does not contain any slices more than 5mm below the orbital rim\cite{zbontar2018fastmri}.
+Note that for data de-identification, this dataset does not contain any slices more than 5mm below the orbital rim\citep{zbontar2018fastmri}.

 \item An in-house clinical dataset (Longgang).
 It included T1-weighted and T2-FLAIR images from 8 subjects with white matter lesions, acquired using a 3T Siemens scanner equipped with a 20-channel head coil.
 The common scan parameters were FOV = 220 mm and slice thickness/gap = 5/1.5 mm.
 For T1-weighted scans, TR/TE = 250/2.49 ms, flip angle (FA) = 70{\textdegree}, and matrix size = 320$\times$288.
 For FLAIR, TR/TE/TI = 8000/84/2370 ms, refocusing FA = 150{\textdegree}, and matrix size = 320$\times$224.